ahmedkheiri/DASA_Kiwi_TSP_Challenge_2/README.md

 This repository contains an implementation of a **Monte Carlo Tree Search (MCTS)** to solve the TSP Challenge 2.0 proposed by Kiwi.com in 2018.
 The main codes can be found in the `Coding` folder, with examples of problem instances located in the `Instances` folder.

+Please cite the following paper if you used any of these resources: Arnaud Da Silva and Ahmed Kheiri (in press) A Monte Carlo tree search for the optimisation of flight connections.
+DASA'24

 ## Folder Structure

 ### 1. Instances